LEVOSCOLIOSIS

 Post-surgery, our expert spinal surgeons’ treatment procedures will:

-As recovery progresses over the first four weeks, activities should be limited to walking and avoiding any bending and heavy lifting.
+As recovery progresses over the first four weeks, doctors will recommend that patients reduce their activities to walking and avoiding any bending and heavy lifting.
 By adhering to these guidelines, most patients can resume normal activities at home in about four to six weeks.
 Those with desk jobs may find they can return to work within this timeframe.
-It should be noted that full functional recovery for adults may take a year or longer, but it is rare for ongoing pain medication to be required.
+Doctors report that full functional recovery for adults may take a year or longer, but it is rare for patients to need pain medication.

-Patients should also be aware that spinal fusion results in some loss of motion range; however, the extent varies based on the fusion site.
+Patients should also know that spinal fusion results in some loss of motion range; however, the extent varies based on the fusion site.
 If the fusion is primarily in the thoracic spine, normal mobility is often regained after the healing process.
-In cases where the lumous spine is involved, sideways movement may be more restricted, though forward bending from the hips remains possible.
+In cases where the lumous spine is involved, doctors will advise restrictions in sideways movement, though forward bending from the hips remains possible.
 Fusion in the cervical spine typically imposes more significant movement restrictions.

 Our expert care doesn’t just end with surgery.
-We provide comprehensive follow-up to ensure that recovery is proceeding as expected and to address any concerns our patients may have during their rehabilitation process.
+We provide comprehensive follow-up to ensure that recovery proceeds as expected and to address any concerns our patients may have during their rehabilitation process.

 Schedule a Consultation Today!